freezy/VisualPinball.Engine/VisualPinball.Unity/VisualPinball.Unity.Editor/AssetBrowser/README.md

 ## Import and Export

-You import assets into your scene by dragging them from the asset panel into the scene.
 When exporting, the imported assets are bundled with your build.
 That means if at a later point the asset is updated in the package, you explicitly have to pull down the latest version of the package, and re-export your build.